Image: Holly Mazour/Shutterstock.com

 Although plantains are in the same family (Musaceae) as bananas, they are higher in starch and not eaten raw like their sibling fruit.

-French types, also sometimes called Hembra, include Dwarf (and semi-dwarf), Medium, and Great; Horn varieties include French Horn and are referred to either False (also called Macho in Central America) or True types.
-Varieties from growing region include Nendran from India and Dominico from Colombia (both French), and Dominico-Harton (Colombia) and Agbagda (Nigeria), both False Horn varieties.
+French types, also sometimes called Hembra, include Dwarf (and semi-dwarf), Medium, and Great; Horn varieties include French Horn and are referred to as either False (also called Macho in Central America) or True types.
+Varieties by growing region include Nendran from India and Dominico from Colombia (both French), and Dominico-Harton (Colombia) and Agbagda (Nigeria), both False Horn varieties.

+Store fruit at 45 to 50°F for up to 7 days and 50 to 54°F for longer than 7 days with 90 to 95% relative humidity.
 Plantains produce ethylene and are sensitive to chilling injury.
 Symptoms include peel discoloration and abnormal ripening or failure to ripen at all.
 Variety, maturity, and temperature variations will play a role.

 Currently, there are no U.S. or Canadian good arrival guidelines for this commodity.